-When you install NetWare or OES 11 and later in an eDirectory environment, the Server Certificate service can create certificates for eDirectory services to use.
-In addition, custom certificates can be created after the install by using iManager or command line commands.
+The Server Certificates service can create certificates for eDirectory services to use when you install the operating system.
+In addition, custom certificates can be created after the install by using Novell iManager or command line commands.

-To address the difference, Novell Certificate Server offers an install option for OES 11 and later calledthat automatically exports the default eDirectory certificate and its key pair to the local file system in the following files:
+NetIQ Certificate Server offers an install option for eDirectory called.
+It is selected by default.
+It automatically replaces the existing server certificate and key files (YaST or third-party) with an eDirectory server certificate and key files.
+It exports the default eDirectory certificate and its key pair to the local file system in the following files: